-At the NATO Summit in Warsaw on July 8-9, 2016, Heads of State and Government decided to sustain the Resolute Support Mission beyond 2016, using a flexible, regional model which would continue to deliver training, advice and assistance to the Afghan security institutions, including the police, the air force, and special operations forces.
+At the NATO Summit in Warsaw on July 8-9, 2016, Heads of State and Government decided to sustain RS beyond 2016, using a flexible, regional model which would continue to deliver training, advice and assistance to the Afghan security institutions, including the police, air force, and special operations forces.
 They also committed to keeping the mission and its design under review.

-Ahead of the meeting of NATO Leaders in Brussels on May 25, 2017, Allies and Resolute Support operational partners reaffirmed the decisions taken in Warsaw.
-They noted that the ANDSF are improving, whilst still requiring support; and they agreed to continue sustaining the Resolute Support Mission and to keep it under review.
+Ahead of the meeting of NATO leaders in Brussels on May 25, 2017, Allies and RS operational partners reaffirmed the decisions taken in Warsaw.
+They noted that the Afghan National Defense and Security Forces (ANDSF) were improving, whilst still requiring support; and they agreed to continue the mission.

-At the meeting of Defence Ministers on November 9, 2017, ministers from the 39 troop contributing nations to the NATO-led Resolute Support Mission addressed four key issues: the troop level of the mission, funding for the Afghan forces, progress on reforms and reconciliation, and continued engagement with Pakistan.
-Allies welcomed the United States briefing on the implications of the new South Asia Strategy on the mission.
-NATO Secretary General Jens Stoltenberg announced that the size of Resolute Support Mission would increase from around 13,000 to around 16,000 troops in 2018.
+At the meeting of Defence Ministers on November 9, 2017, leaders from the 39 troop contributing nations to RS addressed four key issues: the troop level of the mission, funding for the Afghan forces, progress on reforms and reconciliation, and continued engagement with Pakistan.
+After the United States announced their South Asia Strategy, NATO Secretary General Jens Stoltenberg announced that the size of RS would increase from around 13,000 to 16,000 troops in 2018.

-On July 12, 2018 the Heads of State and Government of Allied and partners’ troop contributing nations to the NATO-led Resolute Support mission met within the framework of the NATO Summit held in Brussels, July 11-12, and reaffirmed their commitment to Afghanistan’s lasting security.
+On July 12, 2018, at the NATO Summit held in Brussels, the Heads of State and Government of Allied and partners’ troop contributing nations to RS met, and once again reaffirmed their commitment to Afghanistan’s lasting security.
 A joint statement was issued at the end of the meeting, reaffirming the shared commitment to Afghanistan’s long-term security and stability and welcoming the progress made by the Afghan security forces and institutions.
-In the statement, NATO Allies and operational partners announced their commitment to: sustain the non-combat Resolute Support mission until conditions indicate a change in the mission is appropriate; extend financial sustainment of the Afghan forces through 2024; and make further progress on developing a political and practical partnership with Afghanistan, including through the Enduring Partnership.
-For its part, Afghanistan committed to continue its efforts towards reform, including by further strengthening its security forces and institutions, combatting corruption and organizing and holding credible, free, fair, and inclusive parliamentary and presidential elections in 2018 and 2019, respectively.
+In the statement, NATO Allies and operational partners announced their commitment to: sustain the non-combat mission until conditions indicate a change in the mission is appropriate; extend financial sustainment of the Afghan forces through 2024; and make further progress on developing a political and practical partnership with Afghanistan.
+For its part, Afghanistan committed to continue its efforts towards reform by further strengthening its security forces and institutions, combatting corruption and organizing and holding credible, free, fair, and inclusive parliamentary and presidential elections in 2018 and 2019, respectively.